tunmsk/nextgen-facebook/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 8.37.9-dev1 =

+(2016/12/21) Fixed fetching of image size for a custom Schema image URL.
+Removed the share/curl/ca-bundle.crt file to use the WordPress wp-includes/certificates/ca-bundle.crt file instead.

 = 8.37.8-1 =